Category Archives: Show News

 Guys & Dolls?
 That should do Nicely-Nicely, thank you.

-Coming to Abingdon in October 2024.
+Coming to Abingdon from Tuesday 29 October to Saturday 2 November 2024.

 Guys and Dolls is a classic musical comedy, with music and lyrics by Frank Loesser and book by Jo Swerling and Abe Burrows.
 The show premiered on Broadway in 1950, where it ran for 1,200 performances and won the Tony Award for Best Musical.
 The musical has had several Broadway and London revivals, as well as a 1955 film adaptation starring Frank Sinatra, Marlon Brando, Jean Simmons, and Vivian Blaine.